WHAT WE DO

 On a slightly smaller scale, Take Heart funded the provision of the Zen Garden, based on a

 terraced garden as used by Buddhist monks around their temples.
-This gives a much better
+This gives a much better outlook

-outlook for patients in what was a drab, concrete courtyard.
+for patients in what was a drab, concrete courtyard.

-FREE BEDSIDE TV,
+FREE BEDSIDE TV, PHONE CALLS AND INTERNET

-In an attempt to take away another worry from heart patients and relatives, Take Heart have a
+from heart patients and relatives, Take Heart have a contract with the company which supplies the

-contract with the company which supplies the bedside television sets.
-We pay for patient’s use of
+bedside television sets.
+We pay for patient’s use of the TV which covers more than 80 channels

-the TV which covers more than 80 channels plus radio and we also cover the cost of all outgoing
+plus radio and we also cover the cost of all outgoing

 telephone calls to UK landlines from the bedside.
 In addition to this, we also pay for the internet